Pioneering Online Public Relations with Elizabeth Albrycht

 29:46 – On whether there are problems associated with bookmarking and tagging: “…it seems very very chaotic but over time in fact you do have some very interesting ways that this stuff comes together…”

-32:23 – Albrycht talks about the need for both mediated and unmediated channels of communication.
+32:23 – Albrycht talks about the public relations consulting industry's need for both mediated and unmediated channels of communication.

-35:35 – Albrycht on what the mainstream media can learn from bloggers.
+35:35 – Albrycht on what the mainstream media outlets can learn from bloggers.

 37:38 – Albrycht on the similarities and differences between public relations, marketing, and advertising: “…at the very highest level we’re all doing the same thing…”